In this blog, I present solutions for various features that you can include in your digital picture frame project.

 Hardware

-I use a Raspberry Pi 4 with 4GB RAM and a 64GB Samsung micro SD card.
-A 32GB SD card would be plenty, but the 64GB model is often the same price.
+I use a Raspberry Pi 4 with 4GB RAM and a 128GB A2 SanDisk Extreme Pro SD card.
+A 64GB SD card would be plenty, but the 128GB model is often the same price and reduces the wear.

 Read about the advantages of the Raspberry Pi for digital picture frame projects.
 An overview of the various Raspberry Pi Models is here.